Two Weeks in Thailand: A Complete Itinerary

 Day 11 — Tiger Cave Temple in the morning (1,237 steps, views over Krabi — 2 hours round trip).
 Afternoon rest or sea kayak through the mangroves north of Ao Nang.

 Day 12 — Koh Phi Phi day trip by speedboat (90 minutes, ฿1,500–2,200).
 The highlight: snorkelling the turquoise water around Phi Phi Le and Maya Bay.
 Return by 5pm.
+Book the Phi Phi island trip from Krabi at least a day ahead — morning departures sell out faster than afternoon ones.

 Day 13 — Slower day: beach time at Ao Nang or rent a longtail to a quieter beach (Pai Plong Beach, a 10-minute boat from Ao Nang).
 Afternoon: arrange transfers for departure.